codahale/lockstitch/design.md

 ```

 An additional variation on this construction uses `Encrypt` instead of `Mix` to include the
-commitment point `I` in the protocol's state.
+commitment point `I` in the protocol's transcript.
 This makes it impossible to recover the signer's
 public key from a message and signature (which may be desirable for privacy in some contexts) at the
 expense of making batch verification impossible.